luciotato/LiteScript/devel/source-v0.7/Grammar.lite.md

 check if there are cases.
 Require 'end'

-        if no .cases.length, .throwError "no 'when' found after 'case'"
+        if no .cases.length, .sayErr "no 'when' found after 'case'" if no .elseExpression, .sayErr "no 'else' expression in 'case/when'"

         .opt 'NEWLINE'
         .req 'end'